OrkoHunter/orkohunter/content/blog/brain-mind-consciousness/brain--mind-and-consciousness.md

 summary: ""
 draft: false
 categories: ["Non-Tech"]
+image: ./circle-of-i.png
 slug: "/blog/brain-mind-and-consciousness"
 ---

 > Layers of ‘I’ when perceiving anything which is external to it

 Thanks to Montaigne, one of the first essay writers, for popularizing this literary genre.
 As the title suggests, I have had many musings upon the similarity and the differences of these three entities which can be thought as a subset of ‘_I’_ and which have very diffused boundaries among their definitions.